x00tex/hackTheBox/Boxes/linux/Retired/spider/README.md

 ## XXE to inject payload in auth token

-cookie contains xml and after some testing, notice that changing `version` value in post data parameter reflacted in the cookie.
+cookie contains xml and after some testing, notice that changing `version` value in post data parameter reflated in the cookie.

 ![](screenshots/inject-into-cookie.png)